Michael-JB/bm25/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/bm25)](https://crates.io/crates/bm25)
 [![Crates.io Total Downloads](https://img.shields.io/crates/d/bm25)](https://crates.io/crates/bm25)

+A Rust crate for everything [BM25](https://en.wikipedia.org/wiki/Okapi_BM25).
+This crate provides utilities at three levels of abstraction:
-A Rust crate that computes [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) embeddings for information retrieval.
-You can use these embeddings in vector databases that support the storage of sparse vectors, e.g. Qdrant, Pinecone, Milvus, etc.
+1. **BM25 Embedder**: Embeds text into a sparse vector space for information retrieval.
+You can use these embeddings with vector databases, e.g., Qdrant, Pinecone and Milvus, etc.
+2. **BM25 Scorer**: Efficiently scores the relevance of a query embedding to document embeddings.

-This crate also contains a light-weight, in-memory full-text search engine built on top of the embedder.
+3. **BM25 Search Engine**: A fast, light-weight, in-memory full-text search engine built on top of the embedder and scorer.

 ## Features

 - Fast
-- Multilingual
-- Language detection
-- Stop word removal
+- Language-detecting tokenizer using industry-standard NLP techniques
-- Parallelism for fast batch-embedding
+- Parallelism for fast batch-fitting
-- Customisable embedding space
 - Full access to BM25 parameters
+- Modular and customisable
+- Configurable via compile-time features

 ## The BM25 algorithm

-BM25 is an algorithm for scoring the relevance of a query to documents in a corpus.
+[BM25](https://en.wikipedia.org/wiki/Okapi_BM25) is an algorithm for scoring the relevance of a query to documents in a corpus.
 You can make this scoring more efficient by pre-computing a 'sparse embedding' of each document.
 You can use these sparse embeddings directly, or upload them to a vector database and query them from there.

 BM25 assumes that you know the average (meaningful) word count of your documents ahead of time.
 This crate provides utilities to compute this.
 If this assumption doesn't hold for your use-case, you